prestodb/rfcs/RFC-0004-jdbc-join-pushdown.md

 ## 2) On ApplyConnectorOptimization Optimizer, add new ConnectorPlanOptimizer called JdbcJoinPushdown

 We  have ApplyConnectorOptimization Optimizer to add connector specific plan optimizer.
-This Optimizer is created on application initialization and load values while read catalog properties.
+This Optimizer is created on application initialization and load values while read catalogue properties.
 Existing general flow for optimizer is as follows.

 ![ConnectorPlanOptimizer](https://github.com/Ajas-Mangal/jdbc-join-pushdown/assets/175085180/7ff937c4-f3d8-40c1-acb8-80c540749f90)